Skip to Main Content

 • Open your Zotero Library and go to Help then Check for Updates and follow the prompts.

-• After the update installs, restart Zotero to experience Zotero 6.
+• After the update installs, restart Zotero and follow the additional prompts.

-Read this blog post from Zotero to learn about the new features in Zotero 6.
+► Read this blog post to learn about the new features in Zotero 7.

 Step #1 for New Users: Creating an Account & Downloading Software